Example configuration.yaml entry for RS232 configuration media_player: - platform: nad serial_port: /dev/ttyUSB0

 # Example configuration.yaml entry for Telnet configuration media_player: - platform: nad type: Telnet host: "IP_ADDRESS"

 # Example configuration.yaml entry for TCP configuration media_player: - platform: nad type: TCP host: "IP_ADDRESS"

 A list of mappings from source to source name.
 Valid sources are

-The min_volume and max_volume are there to protect you against misclicks on the slider so you will not blow up your speakers when you go from -92dB to +20dB.
-You can still force it to go higher or lower than the values set with the plus and minus buttons.
+max_volume options are there to protect you against misclicks on the slider so you will not blow up your speakers when you go from -92dB to +20dB.
+You can still force higher or lower volumes than the values set by using the plus and minus buttons.

 dialout permissions to access the serial port.

 This can be added to the user by doing